EtherealEngine/etherealengine-docs/docs/developer/visualscript/01_gettingStarted/index.md

 # Getting Started with VisualScript
 <!-- TODO: Add pictures to this file -->
-_This guide will teach you how to get started programming with Ethereal Engine and VisualScript._
+_This guide will teach you how to get started programming with iR Engine and VisualScript._
 _Visit the [VisualScript: Introduction](/developer/visualscript) page for an overview of what VisualScript is._
 <!-- TODO: Add VisualScript intro text as a mdx partial, instead of linking to the other page -->

 ## Installation
-VisualScript is preinstalled with Ethereal Engine, and can be accessed as part of the Ethereal Engine Studio.
+VisualScript is preinstalled with iR Engine, and can be accessed as part of the iR Engine Studio.
 > Note: Access to the Studio requires users to have admin or creator privileges.

 ## Configuration